vmware-archive/live-docs/projects/ng-live-docs/README.md

             moduleFinder?(componentName: string): string;
         };

+- Recall the asset URL that you hosted the Compodoc at.
+That will be passed below.

-- Provide the above 3 resources(2 docJsons and sbInfo) to the NgLiveDocs module inside AppModule
+- Provide the above 4 resources (2 docJsons, sbInfo, assetUrl) to the NgLiveDocs module inside AppModule

         @NgModule({
             ...
             imports: [
                 ...
-                NgLiveDocsModule.forRoot([docJson1, docJson2], sbInfo),
+                NgLiveDocsModule.forRoot([docJson1, docJson2], sbInfo, assetUrl),
                 ...
             ],
             ...